 February 4 – Legendary pianist Liberace dies of an AIDS-related illness.
 His doctor claims that Liberace, who had long denied rumors that he was gay, died of a heart attack.
 A week later, the actual cause of his death is revealed.

 March 12 – Kramer helps found the AIDS Coalition to Unleash Power, or ACT UP, a direct-action group that pressures officials, governments, pharmaceutical companies, and other institutions to protect those at risk of HIV and those who have contracted it.
 The organization’s motto is “Silence = Death.”
 ACT UP begins agitating for increased access to experimental medications, as well as a coordinated national AIDS response.

 March 19 – The FDA approves AZT, the first medication for treat AIDS.
 The treatment does not cure HIV-AIDS, but can be used to slow its progress and prevent transmission in some instances, such as during birth.
 The FDA also adjusts regulations to expand access to experimental medications.

-March 31 – President Reagan and French President Jacques Chirac agree that their countries will share credit for the discovery of HIV.
+March 31 – President Reagan and Prime Minister Jacques Chirac of France agree their countries will share credit for the discovery of HIV.

 May 15 – The Public Health Service adds HIV to its immigration exclusion list.
 For the next 23 years, visa applicants are required to take a blood test and may be denied entry to the U.S. if they test positive.